caleb-venner/AquaBle/README.md

 - other Doser and LED models might work as well but are not tested

-## Future Deployment Options
+## Deployment Options

-This project will (shortly) support multiple deployment methods to fit different use cases:
+This project supports two deployment methods:

 ### Home Assistant Add-on (Recommended)